San Antonio Domestic Violence Lawyer

 Prosecutors will routinely obtain Emergency Protective Orders (EPOs) prior to filing formal charges related to domestic violence.
-These orders are granted without advance notice to the accused.
+A Protective Order is granted without advance notice to the accused.
 Protective Orders generally forbid a defendant from returning home, having contact with the alleged victim, the victim’s family and workplace, and sometimes the defendant’s own children.
 Further, a person accused of family violence may find themselves subject to ongoing litigation during their criminal case as prosecutors seek to extend Emergency Protective Orders into Permanent Protective Orders (“PPOs”), which are in force for up to two years.

 The Department of Family and Protective Services (“DFPS”), often called Child Protective Services (“CPS”), may get involved, especially if children were present at the time of the incident.
 CPS can open a legal case seeking to terminate parental rights.
 Those CPS cases can last up to 18 months.
 If a divorce or child custody case is happening, then a family violence case can be used to deny child custody and limit visitation rights.